andreasklae/FjordQuestAdventure/README.md

 # FjordQuestAdventure
-Code and documentation for website of Fjord Quest Adventure
+Code and documentation for website of Fjord Quest Adventure.
+Currently unfinished and in development.

+Devloped by Andreas Klæboe